Questions about how pro bono works? Check out our FAQs and feel free to submit your questions by emailing Whitney Stone at email@example.com

 I'm ready to volunteer!
 How do I sign up?

-If you're ready to get started, check out our available cases and projects guide.
-For more limited scope opportunities, sign up for a shift in one of our clinics or help us through board service or fundraising.
+If you're ready to get started, check out our available cases and projects.
+For more limited scope opportunities, sign up for a shift at one of our clinics or help us through board service or fundraising.
+You can also send us an email at firstname.lastname@example.org and we can help connect you to available volunteer opportunities!
 However you choose to be involved, we are glad to have you on our team!

 Why do Pro Bono?